vloubiere/website/content/authors/solene-dufau/_index.md

 ---
 # Display name
-title: Solène DUFAU
+title: Solène Dufau

 # Full Name (for SEO)
 first_name: Solène
-last_name: DUFAU
+last_name: Dufau

 # Is this the primary user of the site?
 superuser: false